there's a light in the attic

 Buster Keaton

-A silent comedy about a movie projectionist who dreams himself into the film he is screening, becoming a master detective in a surreal, shifting world.
-The film is celebrated for its innovative visual storytelling and groundbreaking effects, including seamless scene transitions and dangerous physical stunts.
-It remains one of the most technically inventive comedies of the silent era.
+A comedy about a movie projectionist who dreams himself into the film he is screening, becoming a master detective in a surreal, shifting world.
+The film remains one of the most technically inventive comedies of the silent era, celebrated for its innovative visual storytelling and groundbreaking effects, including seamless scene transitions and dangerous physical stunts.

 Colorized HD Full Film